MicrosoftDocs/VBA-Docs/api/Access.Form.SubdatasheetHeight.md

 # Form.SubdatasheetHeight property (Access)

-You can use the **SubdatasheetHeight** property to specify or determine the default display height of a subdatasheet when expanded.
+Use the **SubdatasheetHeight** property to specify or determine the default display height of a subdatasheet when expanded.
 Read/write **Integer**.

 ## Syntax